Broadcast engineering

-Broadcast engineering is the field of electrical engineering, and now to some extent computer engineering and information technology, which deals with radio and television broadcasting.
+Broadcast engineering or radio engineering is the field of electrical engineering, and now to some extent computer engineering and information technology, which deals with radio and television broadcasting.
 Audio engineering and RF engineering are also essential parts of broadcast engineering, being their own subsets of electrical engineering.

 Broadcast engineering involves both the studio and transmitter aspects (the entire airchain), as well as remote broadcasts.
 Every station has a broadcast engineer, though one may now serve an entire station group in a city.
 In small media markets the engineer may work on a contract basis for one or more stations as needed.

 Duties

 Modern duties of a broadcast engineer include maintaining broadcast automation systems for the studio and automatic transmission systems for the transmitter plant.
 There are also important duties regarding radio towers, which must be maintained with proper lighting and painting.
 Occasionally a station's engineer must deal with complaints of RF interference, particularly after a station has made changes to its transmission facilities.